mjschultz/django-tastefulpy/docs/who_uses.rst

 .. _ref-who-uses:

-Sites Using Tastypie
+Sites Using Tastefulpy
 ====================

-The following sites are a partial list of people using Tastypie.
+The following sites are a partial list of people using Tastefulpy.
 I'm always interested in adding more sites, so please find me (``daniellindsley``) via IRC or start a mailing list thread.